hmorgan-b/dev-setup/README.md

 ## Editors
 **vim**
+- Comes pre-installed on mac, just need to customize to your liking
 - See .vimrc file for configuration settings for some settings that do not come as standard vim is initialized
 - Access this file in a terminal by `vi ~/.vimrc`
 - Google additional vim settings to further customize